Civilians flee Syrian border towns as Turkish warplanes, artillery kick off offensive

 Turkish media said mortar and rocket fire from Syria struck the Turkish border towns of Ceylanpinar and Nusaybin.
 There were no immediate reports of casualties there.

-In the build-up to the expected offensive, Syria had said it was determined to confront any Turkish aggression by all legitimate means.
-It was also ready to embrace “prodigal sons”, it said, in an apparent reference to the Syrian Kurdish authorities who hold the northeast.
+In the build-up to the anticipated offensive, Syria had said it was determined to confront any Turkish aggression by all legitimate means.

 Turkey views Kurdish YPG fighters in northeast Syria as terrorists because of their ties to militants waging an insurgency inside Turkey.
 An influx of non-Kurdish Syrians would help it secure a buffer against its main security threat.